paulscherrerinstitute/CIO_EVM/README.md

 Note that once Vivado complained about stopped ILAs I could only get away from this state by reconfiguring the fabric.

+### Builtin FIFO Needs Stable Clock

+I have experienced problems with the event fifo of the embedded ('downstream') EVR where no events would be seen despite 'real' EVRs downstream of the CPSI fanout would receive them.

+I tracked this down to the event fifo (in opb_evr_l.vhd).
+The fifo is being written but does not store any data.
+When I connected the 'reset busy' lines to an ILA I could see that these were permanently asserted (even a reset would not help).
+The only way to get it working was re-configuring the FPGA.

+I found some remark (PG-057, Fifo-Generator 13.2, pp. 127) where it says exactly that:

+      IMPORTANT: The clock(s) must be available when the reset is applied.
+If for any reason, the clock(s) is/are lost at the time of reset, you must apply the reset again when the clock(s) is/are available.
+Violating this requirement may cause an unexpected behavior.
+Sometimes, the busy signals may be stuck and might need reconfiguration of FPGA.

+It is therefore important to initialize the Si5395 clocks prior to loading the bitstream (an initial reset is probably attempted and then leads to the problematic scenario).